-Option to carry one kayak in a J cradle position or two in a stacker position.
+Option to carry 1 kayak in a J-cradle position or 2 in a stacker position.
 Easy to use and install.
-Comes with tie downs and straps so you don't need to purchase anything extra.
+Comes with tie-downs and straps so you don't need to purchase anything extra.
 No tools needed for assembly.
 Folds down when not in use.

 This is the most expensive item on our list.

 Compatible with all crossbars and load bars.
 Made with durable steel and adjustable padding to keep your kayak safe and free from damage.
 J-bar construction makes loading and unloading very easy.
 Comes with a lifetime warranty.

 The instructions that come with this product are difficult to understand.